maxonrow/docs/docs/mxw-NFTs_MsgTypeTransferNonFungibleItem.md

 | from | string | Item owner| |
 | to | string | New item owner| |
 | itemID | string | Item ID| |

+#### Remarks :
+* <span style="color:red;font-size:13px">
+Token which Transfer-limit Flag set to a certain threshold, number of items that can be transferrable need to follow this constraint.</span>